dhermes/golembic/README.md

 uncommon:

 ```
-$ GOLEMBIC_SQL_DIR=./examples/sql/ ./golembic postgres up-to --help
+$ ./golembic postgres up-to --help
-Run the all migrations up to a fixed revision that have not yet been applied
+Run all the migrations up to a fixed revision that have not yet been applied

 Usage:
   golembic postgres up-to [flags]